Recol/DLSS-Updater/README.md

 - Support for updating XeSS/FSR/DirectStorage DLL's.
 - A GUI!
 - Support for manual folder locations.
+- Backups of updated games to be restored.

 The current supported DLL included is DLSS 4 (version 3.10.4).